 - Winter Weather Advisory - Winter weather conditions are expected to cause significant inconveniences and may be hazardous, especially to motorists.

 - Frost/Freeze Warning - Below freezing temperatures are expected and may cause damage to plants, crops or fruit trees.

-- Additional items that should be included on your Winter Weather Supply List are a freshly-stocked first-aid kit, essential prescription medicines, non-perishable foods (those that require no refrigeration such as canned goods, dried fruits and nuts), a non-electric can opener, water (one gallon per person, per day), baby-care items, extra blankets, sleeping bags and a fire extinguisher.
+- Ensure your Emergency Kit is stocked with supplies to enable you to survive on your own for at least three to five days.
+There should be a first-aid kit, essential prescription medicines, non-perishable foods (those that require no refrigeration such as canned goods, dried fruits and nuts), a manual can opener, water (one gallon per person, per day), flashlights and extra batteries along with a portable radio or NOAA Weather Radio, baby-care or pet supplies items, extra blankets, sleeping bags and a fire extinguisher.

 - Make sure your home is properly insulated.
 Caulk and weather-strip doors and windows to keep cold air out.

 - Install storm windows or cover windows with plastic from the inside to provide insulation.